NVIDIA/TensorRT-Incubator/docs/README.md

 - The values of any `tripy` type local variables are appended to the output.
     You can customize this behavior:

-    - To disable it completely, add `# doc: no-print-locals`.

     - To only display certain variables, add `# doc: print-locals` followed by a space separated list of variable names.
 For example: `# doc: print-locals inp out`.

+    - To only disable certain variables, add `# doc: no-print-locals` followed by a space separated list of variable names.
+For example: `# doc: no-print-locals inp out`.

+    - To disable it completely, add just `# doc: no-print-locals` without specifying any variables.

 - Any `assert` statements are stripped out.